fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_dynamic_memory/01_theory.md

 layout: article
 ---

 For static duration, thread duration and automatic duration variables, the size of the allocation must be a compile time constant.
-Compiler must know at compile time what's the size of the object to correctly handle memory.
+Compiler must know at compile time what's the size of the object to correctly handle stack memory.
 This is why arrays must have a compile-time size.

 Even if it's known how much memory is needed, large arrays such as `int[1000000]` may crash.
 Automatic/static/thread allocation is fast and generally very efficient but the stack is limited - 1 to 8 MB on most dektop systems.
+Stack size is limited by the processor, not by the RAM.

+When we want arrays of runtime-dependent size or large blocks of memory there is no other choice than dynamic allocation.

 **Dynamic memory allocation** allows few very unique things:
 - access to the heap memory (basically the entire RAM)
+- ability to allocate memory blocks of any length
 - ability to allocate and deallocate at any time

-- ability to allocate memory blocks of any length
+**Dynamically allocated memory is always a one, continuous block.**

+Dynamic memory allocation is not a simple topic and has been a very important thing across multiple levels of programming (OS stuff, language/library design, application performance and more).
+I will now go through all abstractions over dynamic memory allocation from the past to the present and possible future additions.

 ## dynamic memory - C functions